aaronparker/aaronparker.github.io/_posts/2015-05-15-replicate-2015-folder-redirection-test.md

 [table id=36 /]

 For the DiskSpd tests that I ran in my environment, I ran DiskSpd against a 256Mb file for 120 seconds with various block sizes with separate tests for read and write (i.e. I ran 100% read or 100% write).
-Here&#8217;s two sample commands for running 4K block sizes and using read or write tests:
+Here's two sample commands for running 4K block sizes and using read or write tests:

 <pre class="lang:ps decode:true" title="DiskSpd running with a 256Mb for 120 seconds, 4K blocks, 100% read">diskspd.exe -c256M -d120 -si -w0 -t2 -o8 -b4K -h -L \\mb-win81\diskspd\testfile.dat</pre>

 <pre class="lang:ps decode:true" title="DiskSpd running with a 256Mb for 120 seconds, 4K blocks, 100% write">diskspd.exe -c256M -d120 -si -w100 -t2 -o8 -b4K -h -L \\mb-win81\diskspd\testfile.dat</pre>

-Each of these tests uses 2 threads (1 per vCPU) and then from the output I&#8217;ve used the total MB/s seen from both threads as the result.
+Each of these tests uses 2 threads (1 per vCPU) and then from the output I've used the total MB/s seen from both threads as the result.

 # File Server Capacity Tool

 To appropriate some type of folder redirection tests, I used the File Server Capacity Tool - this was about the best tool that I could find that could simulate home folder access (if you know of another, please let me know).

-I won&#8217;t go into detail on how to use FSCT, instead I recommend reading this article by Mark Morowczynski - [How to use the File Server Capacity Tool (FSCT) on Server 2012 R2](http://blogs.technet.com/b/askpfeplat/archive/2014/04/28/how-to-use-the-file-server-capacity-tool-fsct-on-server-2012-r2.aspx).
+I won't go into detail on how to use FSCT, instead I recommend reading this article by Mark Morowczynski - [How to use the File Server Capacity Tool (FSCT) on Server 2012 R2](http://blogs.technet.com/b/askpfeplat/archive/2014/04/28/how-to-use-the-file-server-capacity-tool-fsct-on-server-2012-r2.aspx).

 The File Server Capacity Tool binaries are available from the following links:

   * [File Server Capacity Tool v1.2- (64 bit)](https://www.microsoft.com/en-us/download/details.aspx?id=27284)
   * [File Server Capacity Tool v1.2 - (32 bit)](https://www.microsoft.com/en-us/download/details.aspx?id=27283)

-In my lab environment, I&#8217;ve used two physical hosts with the file server targets on one host (to ensure no resource contention) and the controller and clients on a separate host.
+In my lab environment, I've used two physical hosts with the file server targets on one host (to ensure no resource contention) and the controller and clients on a separate host.
 The two hosts are connected via a 1GB switch.

 Other than specific tests where we wanted to know the effect of anti-virus on the file server, no AV application was installed on any server or client (physical or virtual).